JigglyTheDuck/docs/beta.md

 ## Participation

-To participate in the beta, send an email to [theduck@jiggly.app](mailto:theduck@jiggly.app) or DM @JigglyTheDuck on Telegram with your Ethereum wallet address.
+To participate in the beta, send an email to [theduck@jiggly.app](mailto:theduck@jiggly.app) or DM [JigglyTheDuck](https://t.me/JigglyTheDuck) on Telegram with your Ethereum wallet address.

 1 000 GLY-USD tokens will be sent to this address.